-Victor Mponda-Banda is an international development consultant deployed by the Ministry of Agriculture in Malawi as policy advisor to the Alliance for a Green Revolution in Africa (AGRA), an organization aimed at promoting agricultural transformation in Africa.
+Victor Mponda-Banda is an international development consultant.
+He was a policy advisor to the Alliance for a Green Revolution in Africa (AGRA), an organization aimed at promoting agricultural transformation in Africa.
 AGRA is a unique organization inspired by the late Koﬁ Annan and largely supported by the Bill and Melinda Gates Foundation and the Rockefeller Foundation.

-Earlier in his career, Mponda-Banda was a volunteer at the United Nations, an executive at the Investment Promotion Agency, and had worked with EU. and GIZ projects in the private sector development area.
+Earlier in his career, Victor was a volunteer at the United Nations, an executive at the Investment Promotion Agency, and had worked with EU. and GIZ projects in the private sector development area.

-His research as an Asia Global Fellow will examine how countries like Malawi can stay competitive in investment promotion efforts.
+His research as an Asia Global Fellow examined how countries like Malawi can stay competitive in investment promotion efforts.
 He will also explore what policies and strategies would ensure competitiveness in attracting foreign direct investment for harnessing growth, drawing lessons from the Asian tigers.